 In addition to the statewide tax, additional sales taxes may be added from various cities, counties, and special districts.
 The Department of Tax and Fee Administration has a Sales Tax Rate Finder to determine how much sales tax to charge.

 When are California sales tax returns due?

-The filing frequency is based on the expected volume of annual sales, which will be monthly, quarterly or annually.
+The filing frequency is based on the expected annual sales volume, which will be monthly, quarterly, or annually.
 Generally, a business with an average monthly sales tax liability of over $100 will file monthly.
 The frequency is re-evaluated annually.

-Filings are due the 24th day of the month following the reporting period, unless the 24th falls on a weekend or federal holiday, in which case would move to the next business day.
+The due date for filings is the 24th day of the month following the reporting period unless the 24th falls on a weekend or federal holiday, which would move to the next business day.

 Sales tax on purchases for resale

-Wholesalers and distributors will require a sales tax number and a completed California Resale Certificate before selling to them as proof they purchase the items for resale.
+Wholesalers and suppliers will require a sales tax number and a completed California Resale Certificate (also referred to as a sales tax exemption certificate) before selling to them as proof they purchase the items for resale.